go-retail/goretail.dev/index.md

 1. Handle the key needs of a real retail ecosystem tking care of an Omni-Channel unification
     1. In Store
     1. Mobile and Web ( Ecommerce)
-1. Demonstrate Clooud Native distributed system Management and Observability
+1. Demonstrate Cloud Native distributed system management and observability
 1. Initially focus on building the apps using GoLang